PyConPL/Book/2017/presentations/zodb_ecosystem/README.md

 a fair comparison, Pyramid does not stand on its own.
 It needs a bunch of libraries to match what Grok does.

-The next thing I want to do is automatic CRUD.
+The first  thing I want to do is automatic CRUD.
 Define the schema and get CRUD for free.  zope.formlib does this for me.  z3c.form does this for me for trees.
-Pyramid does not include this CRUD.
+Pyramid does not include  CRUD.
 One has to add it manually.
-I am still not sure which ones to recommend.
+I am still not sure which CRUD package to recommend.
 Reportedly the one used in SubstanceD does not do CRUD.
 So which one does?
 The next one I found has just been rearchited for use with relational databases.
+Also not what I need.

 I also use components.
 Pyramid only supports view components.
 But the Zope Component Architecture is now available with PyAMS.